keyshade-xyz/keyshade/docs/cli/run.md

 ## Options

 - `--environment <environment>`
-  (Optional) Override the environment specified in `keyshade.json` for this run.
+  (Optional) Override the environment at runtime specified in `keyshade.json` for this run.
 This allows you to run your application in a different environment without modifying your configuration file.

   **Example:**
   ```bash